yeoenggu/test_order/README.md

   - something wrong with foreman since I can run the command in procfile ... no problem. but when I tried it with foreman ... request never come back.  connection establish.  but took very long to process ..
 - charging the user

-- store specific jquery selector
-  - to select the variant
 - omniauth
   - routing to failure ...
   - retry